Brief Introduction to FTP and Google Drive

 As the leader in the cloud industry, Google Drive has surely become the preferred choice because it’s easy to get one Google Drive account as long as you have one Gmail account.
-Considering the ease of accessing data and convenience offered by Google Drive, more and more people like to migrate files from FTP to Google Drive.
+Considering the downsides of FTP, the ease of accessing data, and the convenience offered by Google Drive, more and more people like to perform FTP transfer to Google Drive.

-How to Transfer Files from FTP to Google Drive?
+How to Transfer Files from FTP to Google Drive Free?

 I believe the method most people can think of is "upload" and "download".
-But when faced with a large amount of data that needs to be transmitted, using this method is obviously not the most efficient.
-So is there any way that can transfer FTP to Google Drive directly without using download and upload way?
+But when faced with a large amount of data that needs to be transferred, using this method is not the most efficient.
+So, is there any way that can transfer FTP to Google Drive directly without using the download and upload way?
 Sure, the easiest way to do it is to rely on a free cloud file manager, MultCloud.

 Step 1.
 Create one MultCloud account and sign in.

-Note: If you do not want to create it, you can click on “Experience without signing up” alternative.
-After clicking on it, you will get one temp account so you can use it to test and you will know how MultCloud works.
+Note: If you don't want to create it right away, you can click the Facebook or Google button.
+After clicking on it, you will directly get an authorized account so that you can use it to test and get a quick overview of how MultCloud works.

 Step 2.
 Add FTP and Google Drive accounts to MultCloud.
-Click on “Add Clouds” button, select FTP to add, click “Next” button, enter authentication details of your FTP accounts, click “Add FTP Account” and it will be added to MultCloud.
+Click on the “Add Cloud” button, select FTP and enter authentication details of your FTP accounts, then click “Add FTP Account”, and it will be added to MultCloud.

 Step 3.
 Follow the same way above to add your Google Drive account to MultCloud.
-After that, you will find both FTP and Google Drive accounts have been added to MultCloud.
+After that, you will find that both FTP and Google Drive accounts are on the left side of the interface.

-- When adding FTP account to MultCloud, make sure that your FTP account has read and write permissions.
+- When adding an FTP account to MultCloud, make sure that you allow MultCloud have read and write permissions.

-- If you want to transfer entire FTP account to Google Drive, you could select FTP as the source while creating the task.
+- If you want to transfer the entire FTP account to Google Drive, you could select the whole FTP as the source while creating the task.